judirispah/Chest-Disease-Classification-using-CT-scan/README.md

 🔹 Utilize **transfer learning** for enhanced feature extraction.
 🔹 Enable **automated tracking of experiments** using MLflow.
 🔹 Implement **data versioning** with DVC for reproducibility.
-🔹 Deploy the model using **FastAPI on AWS EC2** with Docker and CI/CD.
+🔹 Deploy the model using **Flask on AWS EC2** with Docker and CI/CD.

 ---